-Wondering why some suit jackets have single vents while some have double and which one to pick?
+Wondering about suit jackets vents…some have single while others have none or double vents…so which one to pick!
 Here is all about it…

-At a party recently a friend enquired about the Blazer/ Suit Jacket vents, which one to pick, what will look good…and as I explained can remember a few other friends around us patiently listening.
+At a party recently a friend enquired about the Blazer/ Suit Jacket vents, which one to pick, what will look good…and as I explained can remember a few other friends around listening patiently.
 This prompted me to do this elaborate post on the topic as so many of you would be having a similar query.
 I hope you will find this post on suit jacket vents informative.

 While trying out a formal suit jacket the prime focus of men is how it appears on the front.
 However its equally important to get the right fit and feel on the back side as well.
 The ‘vent'(s) on the back of the jacket is an important detail that must not be left ignored if you believe in dressing well.